openSUSE/obs-landing/_posts/deployments/2023-08-03-post-mortem.md

 ## Lessons Learned
 **What went well?**

-The rest of the migration except for those tables.
+* We learned about the database crash soon after it happened.

 **What went wrong?**

 * The current way we deploy with migration does not log the progress of migrations or inform us about things happening in real time.
-* We don't know about errors coming from the database if there are any unless somebody tells us.
 * We did not communicate this migration with our database admins in advance to make them aware of potential fallout.

 **Where we got lucky?**